open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Duration:** Concentration, up to 1 hour

 You touch a willing creature.
-Until the spell ends, the target’s skin has a rough, bark-­‐‑like appearance, and the target’s AC can’t be less than 16, regardless of what kind of armor it is wearing.
+Until the spell ends, the target’s skin has a rough, bark-­like appearance, and the target’s AC can’t be less than 16, regardless of what kind of armor it is wearing.

 #### Beacon of Hope

-> *3rd-­‐‑level abjuration*
+> *3rd-­level abjuration*
 >
 > **Casting Time:** 1 action **Range:** 30 feet **Components:** V, S
 >